 TAKE a test.

 With pregnancy, early signs can include fatigue, tender or swollen breasts, mood swings, and cramping or spotting—many of the same symptoms of PMS.
 However, once your period is late, you’ll need to take a test to determine whether or not you are pregnant.
-Many clinics offer free pregnancy tests, so if you are concerned about your parents or friends seeing you buy one, track down a location that offers a pregnancy test for free.
+Many clinics offer free pregnancy tests, including Avenue Women’s Center. so if you are concerned about your parents or friends seeing you buy one, track down a location that offers a pregnancy test for free.

 TELL your parents (and your partner).